sphinx-gallery/sphinx-gallery/doc/configuration.rst

 .. warning::
     Some packages might not play nicely with parallel processing.
 You might need to set variables in a :ref:`custom resetter <custom_reset>` for example to ensure that all spawned processes are properly set up and torn down.
+Parallelism is achieved through the Loky backend of joblib, see :ref:`joblib:parallel` for documentation of many relevant conisderations (e.g., pickling, oversubscription of CPU resources, etc.).

     Using parallel building will also disable memory measurements.